guide / cobra ending

 Situation summary

-Use this playbook when COBRA is scheduled to run out or the user is considering canceling it.
+Use this playbook when COBRA is scheduled to run out or you are considering canceling it.
 The main job is to separate normal expiration from voluntary early cancellation before relying on a Marketplace path.

 First date to anchor